sazzouz/ayora-challenge/README.md

 ### Why Django?

 Django was chosen for this prototype due to my familiarity with it and hence for rapid development.
-While I fully acknowledge it's not the optimal choice for serverless deployments due to its larger footprint, where libraries like FastAPI and Flask have seen much greater adoption in microservice architectures, it just allowed me to focus on the underlying service design and business logic implementation, and is therefore a more authentic reflection of how I currently build API services.
+While I fully acknowledged it's not the optimal choice for serverless deployments due to its larger footprint, where libraries like FastAPI and Flask have seen much greater adoption in microservice architectures, it just allowed me to focus on the underlying service design and business logic implementation, and is therefore a more authentic reflection of how I currently build API services.
 The code patterns used (such as services, selectors, etc.) loosen the coupling with framework-specific code, helping to simplify transitioning to another framework if needed.

 With sufficient test coverage covering each of the critical paths, and following TDD principles, we could swap out Django for one of these more lightweight web framework alternatives while ensuring that the service still respects the expected interface for clients, and making it more production-grade and maintainable for serverless, cloud-native deployment environments.